gayanvoice/android-animations/README.md

 ## Maven

-1. Add this to `build.gradle` of project dependency
+1. Add this to `build.gradle` of project gradle dependency

 ```xml
 <repositories>